-Artist Phil America teams up with World Vision, United Nations ILO, and other human rights agencies for a solo show to present works representing migrant workers’ contributions in Thailand and the issues they face coming into the country.
+Journey of Voices was a project with World Vision, United Nations ILO, and other human rights agencies for a solo show to present works representing migrant workers’ contributions in Thailand and the issues they face coming into the country.
 The immersive art exhibition includes a 16-channel video installation, a life-size interactive Thai fishing boat and other large-scale sculptures and archival photos.

-The show was hold at the Bangkok Art and Culture Centre (BACC), from 16-21 December 2014 in celebration of International Migrants Day (18 December).
+The show was held at the Bangkok Art and Culture Centre (BACC), from 16-21 December 2014 in celebration of International Migrants Day (18 December).
 In collaboration with the Saphan Siang campaign, the exhibition seeks to highlight and give voice to migrant workers’ experiences living and working in Thailand’s fishing communities.

 JOURNEY OF VOICES

 The Journey Of Voices exhibition will take place at Bangkok Art and Culture Centre on the ground floor, opening on December 16th and staying up until December 21st.
 The museum is open from 10am until 9pm.

 Photography is encouraged and any Instagram photography with the hashtags #journeyofvoices or #saphansiang will be reposted on the official Journey Of Voices Instagram, creating a collaborative collection of the viewer’s look at the exhibition itself.

 The works, produced in 2014, include various large sculptural pieces, one of which being a life-sized Thai finishing boat commonly associated with slave labor in the seafood industry.
 After the exhibition the boat will be donated to fishermen and used in Thai waters.
 The boat will be painted white and visitors will have the opportunity to write messages of hope on the boat to migrants all across Thailand with provided paint pens.